anquanscan/sec-tools/README.md

 [flatkrabsetw](https://github.com/zacbrown/flatkrabsetw): flatkrabsetw is a flat-C wrapper around the krabsetw C++ library.
 It's primarily meant for FFI usage in other languages.
 [PacketStreamer](https://github.com/deepfence/PacketStreamer): :star: :star: Distributed tcpdump for cloud native environments :star: :star:
 [Attack-simulation-infrastructure](https://github.com/LeKlex/Attack-simulation-infrastructure): A small and simple network infrastructure with automated attacks on a VM server documented by tshark
 [envkey-app](https://github.com/envkey/envkey-app): Secure, human-friendly, cross-platform secrets and config.
+[portunus](https://github.com/MAUTOM/portunus): Portunus is an OpenPGP verifying keyserver (with support for the HKP draft) written using .NET Core 3.1 focusing on easing integration of PGP and security.